A Superstring Field Theory for Supergravity: Bosonic Ambitwistor String Field Theory

-The integrands in expressions (\ref{D}) and (\ref{R1}) have the same form and we take the final answer to be this integrand, integrated over the union of the regions of moduli space described by the separate components.
-In general there will be contributions from terms built from a number of Riemann surface sub-units glued together using a number of propagators.
-The sum of all such terms gives the full integration over the full moduli space ${\cal M}_n$ and hence the correct amplitude.
+where $\Gamma_n=\Gamma_{{\cal D}_n}\cup\Gamma_{{\cal R}_1}\cup\Gamma_{{\cal R}_2}+...\subset T^*{\cal M}$.
+The idea is that this final integral is then done using Morse Theory as outlined in \cite{Ohmori:2015sha} and may formally be written as a integration over the full moduli space ${\cal M}_n$, giving the amplitude in the more familiar form in terms of the scattering equations.
 The decomposition into a `missing' region and terms constructed using propagators and lower point vertices is most simply seen in the $n=4$ case, where the only contributions comes from the fundamental vertex $\{\Psi^4\}$ and two cubic terms $\{\Psi^3\}$ glued together by a propagator.